regarcher/MetadataMaid/README.md

 2. All classes and pages security should default to System Administrator.
 If this is not your profile, you'll need to add yourself to those as well.
 You can get a list of the classes and pages from the package.xml which is in the unzipped package you brought down from Github.
 3.

+## Future Dreams
+Right now I'm only offering you the Private Dashboard Maid, but yes, I hope to add more tabs to the Application.
+Unfortunately, private Reports cannot be deleted or moved without logging in as the user.
+I did not find an easy way to programatically login as a user and thus I do not intend to provide the ability to delete private Reports.

 ```apex
 ```